 Olivia Louvel is a French-born, British composer, producer and artist whose work draws on voice, computer music and digital narrative.
-She operates on the frontier of art and electronic music, blurring the boundary between the two.
+She operates on the frontier of art and electronic music.

 Over the last decade, she has released 6 solo albums published on various labels, Angelika Koehlermann (Austria), Optical Sound (France) and on Cat Werk Imprint, her own production tool.

-Her latest release 'Data Regina' is a multimedia suite in which she explores the reigns of Mary Queen of Scots and Elizabeth I, delivering her own singular transposition through a cd publication and an interactive digital platform hosting a series of 3D animations.
+Her largest project to date 'Data Regina' is a multimedia suite in which she explores the reigns of Mary Queen of Scots and Elizabeth I, delivering her own singular transposition through a cd publication and an interactive digital platform hosting a series of 3D animations.
 She was featured with Data Regina in The Wire magazine.

 Her work has been supported by the Arts Council of England and she was awarded the Qwartz Album for 'Doll Divider' at the Qwartz Electronic Music Awards in 2011.

 She has opened for artists such as Japanese avant-garde artist Phew at Iklectik London, Planningtorock at the Earsthetic Festival Brighton Dome and Recoil for various concerts on the European 'Selected' tour.

 In 2014, she produced an exclusive mix for Electronic Beats, "odd and fantastic", which features her remix of AGF’s 'Poemproducer'.